LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Primary/Literals/Character.md

 | \nnn | octal | byte nnn |
 | \xnn | hexadecimal |byte nn |

+#### Octal
 Octal escape sequences have a limit of three octal digits, but terminate at the first character that is not a valid octal digit if encountered sooner.
 The highest possible octal value is \377, as this is decimal 255.
+An octal escape sequence that appears to contain more than three digits is treated as a 3-digit octal sequence, followed by the subsequent digits as characters in a multicharacter literal, which can give surprising results.
+For example: char c1 = '\100';   // '@' char c2 = '\1000';  // C4305, C4309, truncates to '0'

+Escape sequences that appear to contain non-octal characters are evaluated as an octal sequence up to the last octal character, followed by the remaining characters as the subsequent characters in a multicharacter literal.
+Warning C4125 is generated if the first non-octal character is a decimal digit.
+For example: char c3 = '\009';   // '9' char c4 = '\089';   // C4305, C4309, truncates to '9' char c5 = '\qrs';   // C4129, C4305, C4309, truncates to 's'

+An octal escape sequence that has a higher value than \377 causes error C2022: 'value-in-decimal': too big for character.

+#### Hexadecimal
 Hexadecimal escape sequences have no length limit and terminate at the first character that is not a valid hexadecimal digit.
 If the value represented by a single hexadecimal escape sequence does not fit the range of values represented by the character type used in this string literal (char, char8_t (since C++20), char16_t, char32_t (since C++11), or wchar_t), the result is unspecified.
 Leading zeroes are ignored.
 In an ordinary or u8-prefixed character literal, the highest hexadecimal value is 0xFF.
 In an L-prefixed or u-prefixed wide character literal, the highest hexadecimal value is 0xFFFF.
 In a U-prefixed wide character literal, the highest hexadecimal value is 0xFFFFFFFF.

+An escape sequence that appears to have hexadecimal and non-hexadecimal characters is evaluated as a multicharacter literal that contains a hexadecimal escape sequence up to the last hexadecimal character, followed by the non-hexadecimal characters.
+A hexadecimal escape sequence that contains no hexadecimal digits causes compiler error C2153: "hex literals must have at least one hex digit". char c6 = '\x0050'; // 'P' char c7 = '\x0pqr'; // C4305, C4309, truncates to 'r'

 #### Universal character names